 Of course, I wasn't there.
-There may have been some other reason why the Zerpone bridge was not used or repaired and a whole new one made.
+There may have been some other reason why the Zerpone bridge was not used or repaired and a whole new one built over the Alpone lower down.
 Possibly it was not there in 1796.

 Detail from an antique map of the battle by A.K.
 Johnson published in 1848 in the British Government Archives..
 Note the intact bridge over the Alpone at Ponte Zerpone.
 This detail is also on contemporary French maps as well, and on every one I was able to find.
 When you read the narrative of the battle, you have to wonder why it was not a factor.